-Our objective is to improve our position in each of our core markets by increasing the number of multi-year contracts with customers and investing in highly automated production capacity to remain competitive on a global scale.
+Our objective is to improve our position in each of our core markets by increasing our number of multi-year contracts with customers and investing in highly automated production capacity to remain competitive on a global scale.
 We intend to serve our customers and achieve this objective by continuing to:

 Concentrate on our Core Markets.
 We are a significant supplier of forged and machined components, serving the commercial vehicle, off highway vehicle, light truck and energy markets in North America.
 We have been an established supplier of manufacturing and technical services to major aerospace and defense companies and agencies of the U.S. Government for over 40 years.
-We will continue to focus on those markets where we have the expertise, qualifications and opportunity for market share to sustain a competitive advantage.
+We will continue to focus on those markets where we have the expertise and qualifications to achieve a competitive advantage.

 Dedicate our Resources to Support Strategic Partnerships.
 We will continue to dedicate our resources to support the needs of industry leaders that embrace multi-year contractual relationships as a strategic component of their supply chain management and have the potential for long-term growth.
 We prefer contracts that are sole-source by part number so we can work closely with the customer to the mutual benefit of both parties.
-Dana and Meritor have awarded us with sole-source supply agreements for certain parts that run through 2014 and 2015, respectively.
-Historically, we entered into multi-year manufacturing services agreements with Lockheed Martin, Northrop Grumman and Raytheon.
+Dana, Meritor, and Meritor's Brazilian subsidiary have awarded us with sole-source supply agreements for certain parts that run through at least 2014, 2015, and 2016 respectively.
+During 2013, Sypris and Dana executed an amendment to extend our current sole-source supply agreement until 2020.
+While Dana has attempted to repudiate this amendment, we are seeking to enforce the amendment through pending arbitration and litigation proceedings (see "Risk Factors - Customer contracts may not be renewed on acceptable terms or at all.
+Our largest customer Dana has notified us of its intent to terminate our supply relationship." in Part I, Item 1A. of this Annual Report on Form 10-K).
+Historically, we entered into multi-year manufacturing services agreements with Lockheed Martin, Northrop Grumman and Exelis.
 Our success in establishing outsourcing partnerships with key customers has historically led to additional contracts, and we believe that if we continue to successfully perform on current contracts, we should have additional growth opportunities with these and other customers.